AaronCQL/doconuxt/docs/content/navigation.md

 ### Minimal example

-Taking the `content/` directory as the root, the most basic example to generate the sidenav links to `index.md`, `nested/index.md`, and `nested/hello.md` is as follows:
+Taking the `content/` directory as the root, the most basic example to generate the Sidenav links to `index.md`, `nested/index.md`, and `nested/hello.md` is as follows:

 ```json5{}[navigation.json5]
 {